Second-order Temporal Pooling for Action Recognition: Abstract

 \section{Abstract}

-Most successful deep learning models for action recognition generate predictions for short video clips, which are later aggregated into a longer time-frame action descriptor by computing a statistic over these predictions.
-Zeroth (max) or first order (average) statistic are commonly used.
+Deep learning models for video-based action recognition usually generate features for short clips (consisting of a few frames); such clip-level features are aggregated to video-level representations by computing statistics on these features.
+Typically zero-th (max) or the first-order (average) statistics are used.
 In this paper, we explore the benefits of using second-order statistics.
-Specifically, we propose a novel end-to-end learnable action pooling scheme~\emph{temporal correlation pooling} that generates an action descriptor for a video sequence by capturing the similarities between the temporal evolution of per-frame CNN features across the video.
+Specifically, we propose a novel end-to-end learnable feature aggregation scheme, dubbed \emph{temporal correlation pooling} that generates an action descriptor for a video sequence by capturing the similarities between the temporal evolution of clip-level CNN features computed across the video.
 Such a descriptor, while being computationally cheap, also naturally encodes the co-activations of multiple CNN features, thereby providing a richer characterization of actions than their first-order counterparts.
 We also propose higher-order extensions of this scheme by computing correlations after embedding the CNN features in a reproducing kernel Hilbert space.
-We provide experiments on four standard and fine-grained action recognition datasets.
-Our results clearly demonstrate the advantages of higher-order pooling schemes, achieving state-of-the-art performance.
+We provide experiments on benchmark datasets such as HMDB-51 and UCF-101, fine-grained datasets such as MPII Cooking activities and JHMDB, as well as the recent Kinetics-600.
+Our results demonstrate the advantages of higher-order pooling schemes that when combined with hand-crafted features (as is standard practice) achieves state-of-the-art accuracy.

 \comment{ Deep classifiers for action recognition are usually trained on tiny sub-sequences.
 Such short temporal receptive fields may be inadequate when the actions are long, or may contain several sub-actions that needs to be inferred jointly for recognizing the action.
 To this end, the contributions of this paper are two-fold.
 First, we present~\emph{Stacked Mean of Absolute Image Differences} (SMAID), a frame-set representation that summarizes long-range spatio-temporal dynamics of video snippets by aggregating and stacking the absolute frame differences.
 We propose a three-stream CNN architecture using RGB, optical flow, and SMAID images for action recognition.
 Next, we present~\emph{Temporal Correlation Pooling}, a scheme based on the hypothesis that sub-sequence classifiers are~\emph{confused similarly for similar actions}.
 Using this intuition, we propose to use the correlation matrix computed on the temporal evolution of classifier scores as an action descriptor.
 We provide generalizations of this descriptor by embedding it into an RKHS and also approximating it via block-diagonal matrices using product quantization and model averaging when the input feature dimensionality is high.
 We present experiments on several benchmark action recognition datasets and demonstrate state of the art performance. }